 Outside of medicine, Dr. Sullivan enjoys reading, tea, and vinyassa yoga.
 She is also truly thankful to have her husband Rob and their two beautiful children, Evie and Jameson constantly by her side.
 She says their love, smiles and laughter are the highlights of her day when she takes off her stethoscope and arrives home.

 Dr. Sullivan is so excited that you have decided to consider St. Elizabeth Family Medicine Residency as the next step on your journey!

 Dr. Mary Ann Barnes

-Since joining the faculty of the residency program in 1989, I have been able to share with residents ongoing experiences at the local homeless clinic, teaching domestic violence in Ukraine, and doing medical mission work with the Mestizo and Mayan people of Belize.
+Since joining the faculty of the residency program in 1989, Dr. Barnes has been privileged to share with residents ongoing experiences at a local homeless clinic, teaching domestic violence in Ukraine and doing medical mission work with the Mestizo and Mayan people of Belize.

 Dr. Allana Oak

-Assistant Director and Director of Obstetric Fellowship
+Director of Obstetric Fellowship

 Dr. Ward Rice

 Dr. Ward Rice serves as Director of Neonatology for St. Elizabeth Healthcare.
 He is a graduate of the University of Chicago, Medical School.
 He completed his pediatric residency at Duke University and his neonatal fellowship training at the University of Cincinnati and Cincinnati Childrens' Hospital Medical Center.